-Fault Diagnostics / Troubleshooting:

-This control has the ability to detect and display several faults.
-When a fault is detected the room movement stops and two different LEDs will flash in a pattern.
+Fault Diagnostics / Troubleshooting: The control has the ability to detect and display several faults.
+When a fault is detected, room movement stops and two different LEDs will flash in a pattern.

-The RED FAULT CODE LED (Fig 4) will flash RED a number of times corresponding to a specific fault code.
-Refer to the Fault Codes Chart to determine the fault.
+The RED FAULT CODE LED (Fig 4) will flash a number of times corresponding to a specific fault code (refer to the Fault Code Chart).